taiseinoda/taiseinoda.github.io/_pages/about.md

 **Abstract**

-This paper examines how the rise of passive funds, such as index funds and ETFs, im- pacts price competition in the mutual fund industry using structural demand and sup- ply estimation.
-Modeling mutual fund companies as multi-product producers—offering both active and passive funds—it incorporates strategic pricing and scale and scope economies.
-Results show that multi-product families raise fees by 1 to 1.5 basis points by internalizing competition, while scope economies reduce fees by 4.2 basis points for active funds and 27 basis points for passive funds.
-These findings highlight the nuanced effects of multi-product pricing on equilibrium fees.
+This paper examines how the rise of passive funds, such as index funds and ETFs, impacts price competition in the mutual fund industry through structural demand and supply estimation.
+Modeling mutual fund companies as multi-product producers offer- ing active and passive funds, the analysis incorporates strategic pricing and economies of scale and scope.
+Results indicate that multi-product families raise fees by 1 to 1.5 basis points through competition internalization, while scope economies lower fees by 4.2 basis points for active funds and 27 for passive funds.
+A counterfactual merger analysis reveals price increases from market power outweigh cost-efficiency benefits.